drodriguezol/foundations-of-data-science-activities/README.md

 - The IQR represents the range between the first and third quartiles (Q3 - Q1), indicating the spread of the middle 50% of the data.
 - The five-number summary (minimum, Q1, median/Q2, Q3, maximum) provides a concise overview of the data's distribution.

+# Basic concepts of probability

+**Types of Events**

+- Mutually Exclusive Events
+These events cannot happen simultaneously.
+Think of flipping a coin – you can't land on both heads and tails in one toss.

+- Independent Events
+The outcome of one event doesn't impact the other.
+Rolling a die twice exemplifies this, as the first roll doesn't influence the second.

+**Rules of Probability**

+- Complement Rule
+This rule helps determine the probability of an event NOT happening.
+It's based on the idea that the probability of an event occurring plus the probability of it not occurring always equals 1.

+- Addition Rule (for mutually exclusive events)
+Use this to find the probability of either one event OR another happening.
+You simply add the probabilities of each individual event.

+- Multiplication Rule (for independent events)
+This rule comes in handy when you want to know the probability of two events happening one AFTER the other.
+You calculate this by multiplying the probabilities of each individual event.